 Contribute to Kiva loans

 Use a credit card to make micro-loans.
 Most loans pay back in 6 to 12 months, but with no interest.
 There is no charge to use a credit card to fund loans.
 Kiva provides filters which can be used to filter out risky loans.
-As a result, in my experience it is easy to limit loan defaults to less than 2%.
+As a result, in my experience it is easy to limit loan defaults to far less than 2%.
 For more details, see: Manufacture Spend (and do good) with Kiva and Kivalens.
-Yes, I recently wrote that defaults are higher than I’d like (see this post), but I still firmly believe that Kiva does a lot of good in the world (see this post).
+Yes, I’ve written that defaults are higher than I’d like (see this post), but I still firmly believe that Kiva does a lot of good in the world (see this post).

 Invest in small businesses with Kickfurther